We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - There are signs of infection, such as redness, tenderness, or swelling.

-- There are signs of eczema, psoriasis, or another skin condition the scalp is very itchy.
+- There are signs of eczema, psoriasis, or another skin condition.

 Newborns and young infants often have a kind of dandruff known as cradle cap.
 There will be yellow, greasy, scaly patches on the scalp.

 It often appears within the first 2 months after birth and lasts a few weeks or months.